Our Services

 Published on: 2/24/2026

-Naltrexone is an FDA approved treatment for alcohol and opioid use disorders that blocks opioid receptors to blunt reward, reduce cravings, and lower relapse risk, and it works best when combined with counseling and regular medical follow up.
+Naltrexone is an FDA-approved medication for alcohol and opioid use disorders.
+It works by blocking opioid receptors, which blunts reward, reduces cravings, and lowers relapse risk.
+Naltrexone is most effective when paired with counseling and regular medical follow-up.

 Naltrexone is FDA-approved and widely used to treat alcohol use disorder (AUD) and opioid use disorder (OUD).
 When prescribed and monitored by a doctor, it can reduce cravings, lower relapse risk, and help people regain control.